In 2015 Ryan Deiss, CEO and Founder of DigitalMarketer, predicted that 2015 would be the year of the Great Pixel Land Rush.

-The best part?
-You can create lookalike audiences based off of website custom audiences, too!
+You can create a lookalike audience based off of any of the custom audiences we covered above.

-As you can see, it’s almost impossible to run successful Facebook ads without using PIXELS.
+As you can see, it’s almost impossible to run successful Facebook ads without using the pixel.

 Molly Pittman is Digital Marketer's Vice President and Traffic Manager.
 She uses her wide range of business and communication skills to acquire customers through paid traffic.
 She graduated with a degree in Business Administration & Marketing from Transylvania University in Lexington, KY.
 Molly has a tiny black dog named Larry.
 Connect with Molly on FacebookView all Posts by Molly Pittman